 It isn’t hard to see why: both came on the scene around the same time, both got their start supporting subscription boxes, both have enjoyed a big growth spurt during the rise of subscription business models, and both even have their own training programs and online communities.

 Sometimes, the two are even used together.
-But looking closer, it's clear that both chose very different paths.
+But looking closer, it's clear that both chose very different paths – especially when it comes to pricing and transparency for those looking to switch to the other side.

-One thing to make clear is that Subbly is a subscription-first platform while Cratejoy is a marketplace-first platform which also has platform capabilities.
+One thing to make clear is that Subbly is an all-in-one subscription-first platform while Cratejoy is a marketplace-first platform which also has some platform capabilities.

 Customizable checkouts & subscriptions